Over the course of my life, I suffered from restless sleep and insomnia due to these leg cramps and late night anxiety.

 - Provides relief from constipation

-For best results, apply Sweet Dreams Magnesium Cream to the bottoms of your feet or tops of thighs for maximum absorption at bedtime.
+For best results, apply Sweet Dreams Magnesium Cream to the bottoms of your feet or tops of thighs for maximum absorption fifteen minutes before bedtime.

 Why We Need Magnesium